tsahiBarshevsky/tsahiBarshevsky/README.md

 ![](https://github.com/tsahiBarshevsky/tsahiBarshevsky/blob/master/Images/top.svg)

-### I'm 27 years old from in Israel, Computer Science graduate, love creating new things and build responsive websites
+## **I'm 27 years old from in Israel, Frontend developer, Computer Science graduate, love creating new things and build responsive websites**

 ### ⚡ Here are some details about me:
 * I'm Bachelor in Computer Science from Holon Institute of Technology (HIT).